unpoller/unpoller/integrations/influxunifi/examples/README.md

 # Grafana Dashboards & Examples

-This folder contains 4 grafana dashboards to get you started with the new data pool.
-Import these into Grafana to quickly visualize data from your devices.
-Created with Grafana 6.2.

-These dashboards require a few plugins.
-See the [Grafana Wiki Article](https://github.com/davidnewhall/unifi-poller/wiki/Grafana) for more info.
+This folder used to contain Grafana Dashboards.

+**They are now located at [Grafana.com](https://grafana.com/dashboards?search=unifi-poller).** More info is available on The [Grafana Dashboards Wiki Page](https://github.com/davidnewhall/unifi-poller/wiki/Grafana-Dashboards).

 Keep in mind these dashboards are just examples.
 You should make an Example folder in Grafana to keep them in, and copy them to new dashboards that you want to change.